codemagic-ci-cd/codemagic-docs/content/troubleshooting/codemagic-status-page.md

 weight: 5
 ---

-We post information about the service status, including maintenances and service disruptions, on Twitter [@CodemagicStatus](https://twitter.com/CodemagicStatus) as well as share information in our [Slack community](https://slack.codemagic.io).
+We post information about the service status, including maintenance and service disruptions on GitHub Discussions [here](https://github.com/orgs/codemagic-ci-cd/discussions)

-Please use these channels to report issues with the availability of the service.
+Please use this channel to report issues with the availability of the service.